Local Music Links

 In no particular order

 Most of these got their start at the open mic mentioned above.
-Each writes his or her own music as well as doing cover songs.
+Each writes their own music as well as doing cover songs.

 Kat and the Hurricane